25-year-old Sunderland fringe man agrees permanent exit

 There are players who could move on from Wearside too though.
 A few weeks remain for the club to finalise their final bits of business before the window slams shut until January.

 Among those widely tipped to move on from Sunderland this summer is midfielder Elliot Embleton.
-The 25-year-old is fit again after injury problems and has been heavily linked with a permanent move to former loan club Blackpool.
+The 25-year-old is fit again after injury problems and has been heavily linked with a move to former loan club Blackpool.

 Now, it seems that move is set to go through.